munificent/craftinginterpreters/book/hash-tables.md

 For example, say we want to store "bagel".
 We allocate an array with eight elements, plenty enough to store it and more later.
 We treat the key string as a 64-bit integer.
-On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter, "b", ASCII value 98 in the least-significant byte.
+On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter, "b" (ASCII value 98), in the least-significant byte.
 We take that integer modulo the array size (<span name="power-of-two">8</span>) to fit it in the bounds and get a bucket index, 2.
 Then we store the value there as usual.